The London Warner Bros. Studio at Leavesden Studios offers ‘The Making of Harry Potter’ tour, popular with both kids and adults.

 The Great Hall is the setting for several of the most memorable moments in the Harry Potter films, including the Yule Ball and the Battle of Hogwarts.

-Students’ costumes from each Hogwarts house and two huge tables prepared for supper are in the magnificent Great Hall.
+The magnificent Great Hall houses students’ costumes from each Hogwarts house and two huge tables prepared for supper.

 The Hogwarts professors sat at the top of the room at the instructors’ table.